Saisamarth21/Selfhost-Applications/Readme.md

 ## Self-Hosted Applications Included

-The script manages the following apps (as found in the `Selfhost-Applications` repo):
+The script manages the following apps:

 - Portainer